ChillBDD/Chill/README.md

             The<ICustomerStore>().GetCustomer(customerId).Returns(The<Customer>());
         });

-        // Subject under test is created automatically and accessable via the Subject property When(() => Subject.Get(customerId));
+        // Subject under test is created automatically and accessible via the Subject property.
+        When(() => Subject.Get(customerId));
     }